How to choose the best artificial grass

 Where and how is the grass made?

 Where was the grass made?

-There are many cheap, badly made artificial grass products flooding the market many of which are being imported from China.
+There are many cheap, badly made artificial grass products flooding the market.
 These grasses suffer from random striping and over glued backing which causes puffing.
-Choosing a grass from within the EU will give you many more guarantees.
-All our grass products are sourced from the EU.
+Viewing samples of the grass before you decide on your product will quickly allow you to see the quality.

 Is the grass Environmentally friendly?